fenglinz/Sparrow/packages/Oracle.ManagedDataAccess.12.1.24160719/readme.txt

-Oracle.ManagedDataAccess NuGet Package 12.1.24160419 README
+Oracle.ManagedDataAccess NuGet Package 12.1.24160719 README
 ===========================================================

-for ODAC 12c Release 4

 Release Notes: Oracle Data Provider for .NET, Managed Driver

-April 2016
+September 2016

-Copyright (c) Oracle Corporation 2016
+Copyright (c) 2016, Oracle and/or its affiliates.
+All rights reserved.

 This document provides information that supplements the Oracle Data Provider for .NET (ODP.NET) documentation.
 You have downloaded Oracle Data Provider for .NET from Oracle, the license agreement to which is available at